rodrimati1992/abi_stable_crates/readme.md

 - Declares a function to export the root module, using the `export_root_module` attribute to export the module.

+- Optionally:
+    Implement traits that were annotated with `#[sabi_trait]`, constructing their trait objects exposed in the public API.

 - Optionally:create types which implement `ImplType<Iterface= Interface >`,
     where `Interface` is some interface type from the interface crate,